Download

 -

-Updated the About dialog to
+Updated the About

 -

-Updated the “How to cite
+Updated the “How to cite FamLink2” dialog

-FamLink2” dialog with new references
+with new references

 -

-Added “Direct match” as a
+Added “Direct match” as a possible

-possible relationship in the blind search feature
+relationship in the blind search feature

 -

-Several minor updates to
+Several minor updates to the blind search

 -